PawseySC/singularity-containers/_episodes/43-wrappers.md

 objectives:
 - Simplify containers usage by means of bash wrappers
 - Discuss how to deploy containers and their wrappers using modules
+- Discuss how to deploy container modules using SHPC
 keypoints:
 - It is possible to devise a quite general wrapper template for containerised application
 - The key information to setup the wrappers is the container image, and the commands one needs to run from that image
 - It is possible to write a minimal modulefile, that allows to setup the shell environment to use containerised applications through wrappers
+- SHPC uses bash functions and automates the process of creating container modules
 ---